ribhattacharya/Jumble-Solver/README.md

 5. Search takes $O(1)$ complexity on average due to the `set` inplementation.

 ## Algorithm
-The **algorithm** is as follows:
+> The **algorithm** is as follows:
+>

-1. Check if the dictionary exists and the input words is valid.
+> 1. Check if the dictionary exists and the input words is valid.
-2. Read the dictionary and store it as a set,
+> 2. Read the dictionary and store it as a set.
-3. Permute the sub-anagrams and check if it exists in the dictionary.
+> 3. Permute the sub-anagrams and check if it exists in the dictionary.
 If yes, store it in another set.
-4. Return the set of all valid sub-anagrams.
+> 4. Return the set of all valid sub-anagrams.

 I used Python's hashset `set()` for this implementation.
 Insertion in both `set()` and `List[]` take $O(1)$ time.
 However, the current implementation (using `set()`) improves upon the previous build (using `List[]` and binary search) majorly due to two factors,